CyprienBosserelle/BG_Flood/doc/tutorial/TutorialRiver.md

 endtime = 21600;
 ```

-The time steps can't be defined by the used, it will be automatically computed as the more restrictive one in the domain by the solver, using the prescribe CFL (Current Friedrich Limiter) value, \f$ CFL=0.5000 \f$ by default.
+The time steps can't be defined by the used, it will be automatically computed as the more restrictive one in the domain by the solver, using the prescribe CFL (Current Friedrich Limiter) value, $ CFL=0.5000 $ by default.

-The simulation begin, by default at \f$ t=0 (s)\f$, but this can modify using "totaltime":
+The simulation begin, by default at $ t=0 (s)$, but this can modify using "totaltime":
 ```{txt}
 totaltime = 3600;
 ```